tabularelf/Slice/1.0.0/Slice.md

 |---|---|---|
 |`N/A`|||

-Gets whether the Slice exists or not.
+Gets whether the Slice is alive or not.

 ### `.Destroy()`